gaia-adm/metrics-gateway-service/README.md

     - Parameters:
       - action: String; on - start monitoring, off - stop monitoring

-    NOTES:
-    - only predefined types supported
-    - no "common part" - each event includes everything
-    - timestamp uniqueness: microseconds keep instanceId, nanoseconds keep running number unique per instance
-    - separate DB record created for each map in list of maps (fields, steps, comments, attachments, etc.).
-For each record datatype tag is added to easier distinguishing between data of fields, comments, etc.

 To add new event:
   - add DTO extending BaseEvent directly or indirectly.
-Note EVENT_TYPE field must be set in constructor, not later via setter
+Note EVENT_TYPE field must be unique and set in constructor
   - add deserializer
   - set deserializer annotation in DTO
   - add/update xxxToInfluxProtocol class
   - register type in BaseEvent (add subtype annotation)
   - register type in InfluxLineProtocolConverterFactory
+  - add xxxEventParserTest in the relevant package
+  - add event to MixedEventsListParserTest